UCL-ARC/mkdocs-dsh-docs/mkdocs-project-dir/docs/Clusters/Myriad.md

 ## Node types

-Myriad contains three main node types: standard compute nodes, high memory nodes and GPU nodes.
+DSH contains three main node types: standard compute nodes, high memory nodes and GPU nodes.
 As new nodes as added over time with slightly newer processor variants, new letters are added.